metayeti/mINI/README.md

 		auto& value = collection["key"];
 		// do something with value, for example change it value = "some value";
+		// or we may want to remove the key instead collection.remove("key");
 	}
 }
 ```